jnnycn007/TMC-API/tmc/ic/TMC9660/README.md

 ### Sharing the CRC table with other TMC-API chips
-The TMC9660 UART protocol uses an 8 bit CRC.
-For calculating this, a table-based algorithm is used.
-This table (tmcCRCTable_Poly7Reflected[256]) is 256 bytes big and identical across multiple different Trinamic chips (i.e. TMC2209).
+The TMC9660 protocol uses an 8 bit CRC for UART communication, and a 32 bit CRC for addon uploading.
+For calculating these, a table-based algorithm is used.
+The 8-bit table (tmcCRCTable_Poly7Reflected[256]) is 256 bytes big, the 32-bit table (tmcCRCTable_Poly104C11DB7Reflected[256]) is 1024 bytes big.
-If multiple Trinamic chips are being used in the same project, avoiding redundant copies of this table could save memory.
-It is possible to substitute this CRC table with another CRC table.
+If multiple Trinamic chips are being used in the same project, avoiding redundant copies of this table can save program memory size by sharing identical CRC tables across different ICs.